ChrstphrHll/npc_gen/students/Miglus Yrlissa.md

 year: 6
 guild: Jettenia
 partyID: 4
+tags:
+- Triton
+- Fighter
+- Assault
+- 6th
+- Jettenia
 ---
 # Miglus Yrlissa
 ---
 ### Description
 - 6th year Triton Fighter in Jettenia
-- wavy blonde hair that's loose around the shoulders, Emerald Green eyes, and Aqua skin
+- wavy blonde hair that's loose around the shoulders, Pale Brown eyes, and Aqua skin
 - Is Objective and Sensual, and has Generosity as their ideal

 ### Organizations